Tiling dense hypergraphs: Dirac-type results for hypergraphs -- Proofs

-\begin{proof} Let $B$ be the complete $\ell$-partite $k$-graph with parts of size $b+1,\,b-1,\,b,\dots,b$ where $b$ is divisible by $m$ and large enough in terms of ${m}$ and $\ell$.
+\begin{proof} Let $B$ be the complete $\ell$-partite $k$-graph with parts of size $b+1,\,b-1,\,b,\dots,b$ where $b$ is divisible by $(\ell-1)!\cdot m$ and large enough in terms of ${m}$ and $\ell$.
 So $B$ has a perfect $F$-tiling by \cref{lem:downspin}.
+Let $B'$ be the complete $\ell$-partite $k$-graph with parts of uniform size $b$.
+Then $B'$ also has a perfect $F$-tiling.
+(This is because the disjoint union of $\ell!$ copies of $F$ with permuted colour classes assigns exactly $(\ell-1)!m$ vertices to each part of $B'$.)

-Consider an arbitrary $\ell$-clique $K \subset G$, which is possible since~$G$ is $\ell$-connected.
-Observe that $\cL(H(F;K))$ contains the element $(b-1,\,b+1,\,b,\dots,b)$ and each of its permutations.
-From this it easily follows that $\cL(H(F;K))$ contains all transversals.
-So $\cL(H(F;G))$ contains all transferrals whose endpoints are in a common $\ell$-clique.
-By definition of $\ell$-connectivity, we can generalise this to arbitrary pairs of vertices by navigating along the $\ell$-cliques of $G$.\footnote{A process, one can and should picture as in the board game `Downspin'.} It follows that $\cL(H(F;G))$ is complete. \end{proof}
+Consider an arbitrary $\ell$-clique $K \subset G$.
+(Such a clique exists since~$G$ is $\ell$-connected.)
+Recall the definition of the $m$-digraph $H'=H(F;K)$ (\cref{def:hom-graph}) and the lattice $\cL(H')$ in \cref{sec:lattice-completeness}.
+Observe that $\cL(H')$ contains the element $(b+1,b-1,b,\dots,b)$ and each of its permutations.
+Moreover, $\cL(H')$ also contains the element $(b,\dots,b)$.
+So for $H=H(F;G)$, the lattice $\cL(H)$ contains all transferrals $\vn_v - \vn_u$ whose endpoints $u,v$ are in a common $\ell$-clique.
+By the definition of $\ell$-connectivity, we can generalise this to arbitrary pairs of vertices by navigating along the $\ell$-cliques of $G$.
+It follows by \cref{obs:lattice-completeness} that $\cL(H)$ is complete.
+So in particular, $H(F;G)$ has a perfect integral matching as required. \end{proof}